Doctor insights on:

 Depends on cause: Typically muscle disease can be treated and controlled, but many forms are hereditary and resist current therapies.
 Some of the inflammatory and mitochondrial forms can be also challenging.
 This is a rather difficult area, which is being researched continuously.
 A good online source is the US Muscular Dystrophy Assoc (MDA). ...Read more

-Myopathy = muscle: Weakness & wasting from abnormal structure or metabolism of muscle cells.
+Myopathy = muscle: weakness & wasting from abnormal structure or metabolism of muscle cells.
 OMIM.org lists 586 genetic defects that cause congenital myopathies.
 The many disorders that cause acquired myopathies are on clevelandclinicmeded.com/medicalpubs/diseasemanagement/neurology/myopathy/.
 History, family history, physical & neurological exams, muscle biopsy, genetic & other lab studies are needed for diagnosis. ...Read more

 Many: Ck with isoenzymes, electrolytes, magnesium, calcium, serum myoglobins, serum creatinine, urinalysis, complete blood count, erythrocyte sedimentation test, thyroid function tests, ast, electrocardiograph, genetic testing, antinuclear antibodies, electromyogram, mri, muscle biopsy.
 As you can see there are many tests, but the most important thing is to select a physician that is a specialist. ...Read more

-Myopathy = muscle: Weakness & wasting from abnormal structure or metabolism of muscle cells.
+Myopathy = muscle: weakness & wasting from abnormal structure or metabolism of muscle cells.
 586 specific genetic defects cause congenital myopathies.
 Causes of acquired myopathies are on clevelandclinicmeded.com/medicalpubs/diseasemanagement/neurology/myopathy/.
 If personal & family history, physical & neurological exams, muscle biopsy & molecular genetic studies yield a diagnosis, your ? can be answered. ...Read more

 at which its affected.
 The spinal cord lesion, say is at the C4 level, then the affected body part would be the shoulder and side of the neck.

 Muscle degeneration: There are several types of progressive muscle degeneration.
 Duchenne muscular dystrophy is one of the better known.
 Other variants of muscular dystrophy are less severe.
 Spinal muscular atrophy results from loss of anterior horn cells in the spinal cord that causes progressive degeneration of the involved muscles with weakness.
 Toxic myopathy can occur including associated with steroid use. ...Read more

 If you haven't yet: Listen to your wife.
 Get checked out. ...Read more

 Need help husband has myopathy willing to go off all meds for reaserch&diagnosis we have kids&one of them already has signs help please?

 Search for help: Last message lists research sites, but with the child having symptoms, sounds very likely of genetic origin, and this needs further assessment, again at a research facility.
 Include all children in such a study.
 Hang in there, many facilities have research and insights. ...Read more

 Do you have one?: Well, if you're a heavy alcoholic, that can GIVE you an alcoholic myopathy among other things; so that's 1 more reason not to be a boozer.
 In the case of inflammatory myopathies, a high-protein diet MAY be beneficial.
 Otherwise, there is no special diet for "myopathys."
 You've made the mistake of lumping all "myopathys" together.
 There are many different causes and hence different treatments. ...Read more

 - Talk to a doctor online

-- Can i die from myocarditis if i ignore it?
+- Can i die from pancreatitis if i ignore it?

 - Can i die from breast fibroadenoma if i ignore it?

-- Can i die from cervical cancer if i ignore it?
+- Can i die from uterine prolapse if i ignore it?

-- Can i die from swollen foot if i ignore it?
+- Can i die from bradycardia if i ignore it?

-- Can i die from lymphoma if i ignore it?
+- Can i die from doxylamine overdose if i ignore it?

-- Can i die from whiplash if i ignore it?
+- Can i die from varicocele if i ignore it?

-- Can i die from toxic megacolon if i ignore it?
+- Can i die from cervical spine stenosis if i ignore it?